lacoperon/greedy_paths/README.md

 # Greedy Lattice Test Code

-The goal of this collection of code snippets is to reproduce the results in Kleinberg's 'Navigation in a Small World' paper, generalized to different of shortcuts being generated, as well as to higher dimension lattices.
+The goal of this collection of code snippets is to reproduce the results in Kleinberg's 'Navigation in a Small World' paper, generalized to more varieties of network perturbations, as well as to higher-dimensional lattices.

-The simulation code is contained in `greedy_lattice_test.py`, and the code that parses the csv files produced from each run, and graphs it, lives in `dataanalysis.Rmd` (this is not quite done yet).
+The simulation code is contained in `greedy_lattice_test.py`, and `dataanalysis.Rmd` parses the csv files produced from each run, and graphs various measures of interest (this is not quite done yet).

 ## Workflow